Board of Directors

 In October 2004 Dr. Kelly was initiated in the Omega Psi Phi Fraternity Incorporated where he serves as Assistant Chaplain and works with the Omega Gentlemen program.

-Dr. Kelly received his Associate Degree in Liberal Arts from Solano Community College, his Bachelor of Arts Degree and Teaching Credential in Social Science from Chapman University, his Masters of Arts Degree in Teaching and Administrative Credential from Chapman University.
-Dr. Kelly received his Ed.D. in Organizational Leadership at Bandman University in recent years.
+Dr. Kelly received his Associate Degree in Liberal Arts from Solano Community College, his Bachelor of Arts Degree and Teaching Credential in Social Science from Chapman University, and his Master of Arts Degree in Teaching and Administrative Credential from Chapman University.
+Dr. Kelly received his Ed.D. in Organizational Leadership at Bandman University.

 Joseph Knighten – TREASURER

 Joseph P. Knighten is an entrepreneur.
 He is the owner of JBK Executive Business and Corporate Transportation since 2010.